JohnSnowLabs/johnsnowlabs/docs/en/alab/troubleshooting.md

   }
 </style>

-Useful knowledge basebase for troubleshooting some of the common issues and tips for customizing the Annotation Lab set up and configurations.
+Useful knowledge basebase for troubleshooting some of the common issues and tips for customizing the Generative AI Lab set up and configurations.

 <br />